EVERYTHING YOU WANT TO KNOW ABOUT BUILDING AND LIVING IN THE RACHEL CARSON ECOVILLAGE . . . almost

 Will there be a selection process for membership?

 No. Experience has shown that self-selection is the best way to form a community.
-The community attracts people who are looking to be active members of a community.
+The community attracts people who are looking to be active community members.
+We conduct a meeting with each prospective Equity Member household to be certain that they are fully prepared for whatever risks they are assuming and for active participation in community decision-making.

 How do people join the Ecovillage?
 What does it cost?

-Please refer to the “Become a Member” section of the website for details.
-The “path” to membership is a three-step process: Inquirer→Explorer→ Equity.
+Please refer to the “Become a Member” section of the website, which explains the three-step “path” to membership: Inquirer→Explorer→ Equity.
 Fees paid are non-refundable because they are used to cover the costs of developing the project.
 However, they are counted toward the cost of each household’s unit.
 Once we are living in the community, we may offer associate memberships to non- residents interested in participating in meals and other activities.

 How is risk managed in the development of the Ecovillage?